| Title: | Import, Assemble, and Deduplicate Bibliographic Datasets |

 Arguments passed to |

-This is a wrapper function to find_duplicates()
+This is a wrapper function to find_duplicates() and

-, which tries to choose some sensible defaults.
+extract_unique_references(), which tries to choose some sensible defaults.

 Use with care.

-containing data identified as unique.
+A tibble containing data identified as unique.

-and extract_unique_references()
+find_duplicates() and extract_unique_references() for underlying

 functions.

-my_df <- data.frame( title = c( "EviAtlas: a tool for visualising evidence synthesis databases", "revtools: An R package to support article screening for evidence synthesis", "An automated approach to identifying search terms for systematic reviews", "Reproducible, flexible and high-throughput data extraction from primary literature", "eviatlas:tool for visualizing evidence synthesis databases.", "REVTOOLS a package to support article-screening for evidence synthsis" ), year = c("2019", "2019", "2019", "2019", NA, NA), authors = c("Haddaway et al", "Westgate", "Grames et al", "Pick et al", NA, NA), stringsAsFactors = FALSE ) # run deduplication dups <- find_duplicates( my_df$title, method = "string_osa", rm_punctuation = TRUE, to_lower = TRUE ) extract_unique_references(my_df, matches = dups) # or, in one line: deduplicate(my_df, "title", method = "string_osa", rm_punctuation = TRUE, to_lower = TRUE)
+my_df <- tibble::tibble( title = c( "EviAtlas: a tool for visualising evidence synthesis databases", "revtools: An R package to support article screening for evidence synthesis", "An automated approach to identifying search terms for systematic reviews", "Reproducible, flexible and high-throughput data extraction from primary literature", "eviatlas:tool for visualizing evidence synthesis databases.", "REVTOOLS a package to support article-screening for evidence synthsis" ), year = c("2019", "2019", "2019", "2019", NA, NA), authors = c("Haddaway et al", "Westgate", "Grames et al", "Pick et al", NA, NA)) # run deduplication dups <- find_duplicates( my_df$title, method = "string_osa", rm_punctuation = TRUE, to_lower = TRUE) extract_unique_references(my_df, matches = dups) # or, in one line: deduplicate(my_df, "title", method = "string_osa", rm_punctuation = TRUE, to_lower = TRUE)my_df <- tibble::tibble( title = c( "EviAtlas: a tool for visualising evidence synthesis databases", "revtools: An R package to support article screening for evidence synthesis", "An automated approach to identifying search terms for systematic reviews", "Reproducible, flexible and high-throughput data extraction from primary literature", "eviatlas:tool for visualizing evidence synthesis databases.", "REVTOOLS a package to support article-screening for evidence synthsis" ), year = c("2019", "2019", "2019", "2019", NA, NA), authors = c("Haddaway et al", "Westgate", "Grames et al", "Pick et al", NA, NA)) # run deduplication dups <- find_duplicates( my_df$title, method = "string_osa", rm_punctuation = TRUE, to_lower = TRUE) extract_unique_references(my_df, matches = dups) # or, in one line: deduplicate(my_df, "title", method = "string_osa", rm_punctuation = TRUE, to_lower = TRUE)

 Bibliographic data can be stored in a number of different file